EngreitzLab/ENCODE-rE2G-Paper/crispr_analyses/README.md

 `CRISPR_comparison_resources/crispr_benchmarks_manuscript.yml` can be modified with updated local paths to downloaded files.

+All software dependencies other than snakemake and conda will automatically installed when using the `--use-conda` flag.
+Note that when running the workflow for the first time, building the conda environment might take some time depending on your system (typically less than 30 minutes).

 To run the workflow with adapted input file paths, activate snakemake and run the following command:
 ```sh
 # go into the CRISPR benchmarking subdirectory